dpolonijo/Angular/README.md

    Project will appear in folder where you were positioned before you entered this command as new folder named "toDoApp".
 This is root project folder.
    Example: "C:\Projects\toDoApp\".

-7. From your termanal window navigate to path "['root_folder']/frontend". "['root_folder']" represents path of your root application folder from the above step.
+7. From your termanal window navigate to path "[root_folder]/frontend". "[root_folder]" represents path of your root application folder from the above step.

 8. Type "npm install" and press Enter.

-9. From your termanal window navigate to path "['root_folder']/backend".
+9. From your termanal window navigate to path "[root_folder]/backend".
 Type "npm install" and press Enter.
 These two steps will install all necessary project library dependencies.

-10. Navigate to path "['root_folder']/backend/server".
+10. Navigate to path "[root_folder]/backend/server".
 Type "node server.js" and press Enter, to start backen server.
     If everything is fine you shoud see the messages:</br>
 	Web server listening at: http://localhost:3000</br>
 	Browse your REST API at http://localhost:3000/explorer

-11. Open new terminal window (don't close existing) and navigate to path "['root_folder']/frontend/".
+11. Open new terminal window (don't close existing) and navigate to path "[root_folder]/frontend/".
 Run command "ng-serve -o".
 	After compiling and build process application should open in your default web browser on address "http://localhost:4200".